Contemporary Czech costume jewelry in Moscow.

 The Handmade Dreams exhibition continues its foreign journey.

-You will have the opportunity to visit the Handmade Dreams exhibition mapping the current tendencies in Czech costume jewelry at the Lalaounis Museum of Jewelry in Athens, where it will be on show from 8.
-5. to 20.
-5. 2019.
+You will have the opportunity to visit the Handmade Dreams exhibition mapping the current tendencies in Czech costume jewelry at the Czech Center Moscow in Russia, where it will be on show from 22.
+11. to 15.
+12. 2019.

 Secondary and upper secondary applied arts schools from Liberec, Jablonec nad Nisou and Železný Brod which focus on glass will also present their talent at the exhibition.
 The activities of these schools have contributed greatly to the development of jewellery making which is of great economic significance in the north Bohemian region.